microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/softwareoathauthenticationmethodconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a Third-Party Software OATH Authentication methods policy.
+Represents the authentication policy for a third-party software OATH authentication method.
 Authentication methods policies define configuration settings and users or groups that are enabled to use the authentication method.

 ## Methods